Arizona Reduces Punitive Damages in Insurance Bad Faith Case Again: Arellano v. Primerica Life Insurance

 A business benefits from adequate commercial general liability coverage, sometimes referred to as "CGL" insurance.
 Such a policy protects if someone is injured at the place of business.
 It also covers damage or injuries caused by company employees at a customer place of business or home.
 Typically, there are four basic categories of coverage in a CGL policy.
 These include: bodily injury; property damage; personal … Read More

 In Mendota Insurance Company v.
 Gallegos, 232 Ariz.
-126, 302 P.3d 651, 657 (2013), the Arizona Court of Appeals recently held that a named insured’s younger brother was a resident of his older brother’s household and therefore entitled to underinsured motorist (“UIM”) coverage despite the facts that Older Brother rented a room at friend’s house … Read More
+126, 302 P.3d 651, 657 (2013), the Arizona Court of Appeals recently held that a named insured's younger brother was a resident of his older brother's household and therefore entitled to underinsured motorist ("UIM") coverage despite the facts that Older Brother rented a room at friend's house and spent the majority of his time at his girlfriend's … Read More